CTSFO-CRYPTOCHOGLAY/QR-GEN-SEC/README.md

 cd URL-QR-GEN
 ```

+## Configuring the Configuration file

+The purpose of the configuration is a separate file where you can set your VT API key.

+Also, a path for saving QR codes can be set in this file instead of using the default path, which is as follows:

+Default Path::/PWD//QRCODEs/filename.png
+PWD = (present working directory)

 ## Usage
 To run the URL-QR-GEN script, ensure that Python 3 is being utilised or complications could occur.